 Conan Repositories

-Conan is a decentralized, portable, extensible, and stable package manager for C/C++ projects with a client-server architecture.
-Conan allows encapsulation of C/C++ project dependencies, distribution of them, and consumes them in other projects.
-This involves the complex challenges of transitive dependencies, versioning, licensing, and more.
-It works across Linux, OSX, and Windows platforms.
+Conan is a package manager for C/C++ projects with a client-server architecture.
+Conan allows encapsulation of C/C++ project dependencies, distribution, and consumption in other projects.
+This involves the complex challenges of transitive dependencies, versioning, and licensing.
+Conan works across Linux, OSX, and Windows platforms.

 Conan Revisions

-You must explicitly enable revisions for Conan as detailed in the Conan documentation.
+Enable revisions for Conan as in the Conan documentation

-Complete the following steps to set up a Conan proxy repository to access a remote repository location:
+Steps to set up a proxy repository to access a remote repository location

 Minimal configuration steps are as follows: